vfarcic/devops24/manuscript/01-sts.md

 It is not surprising that the sidecar could not list the Pods.
 If it could, RBAC would be, more or less, useless.
 It would not matter that we restrict which resources users can create if any Pod could circumvent that.
 Just as we learned in *The DevOps 2.3 Toolkit: Kubernetes* how to set up users using RBAC, we need to do something similar with service accounts.
 We need to extend RBAC rules from human users to Pods.
 That will be the subject of the next chapter.

-W> ## A note to **Docker For Mac** and **Docker For Windows** users W>
+W> ## A note to **Docker For Mac/Windows** users
+W>
 W> On Docker for Mac (or Windows), the `db-sidecar` can list the Pods even with RBAC enabled.
-That is (probably) a bug you should be aware.
-Truth be told, I haven't spent time searching for the cause of the problem since RBAC is not that important when running a local cluster.
-Just be aware that even though the sidecar could list the Pods in Docker For Mac/Windows, it will not work in any other cluster with RBAC enabled.
+Even though Docker for Mac/Windows supports RBAC, it allows any internal process inside containers to communicate with Kube API.
+Be aware that even though the sidecar could list the Pods in Docker For Mac/Windows, it will not work in any other cluster with RBAC enabled.

 ## To StatefulSet Or Not To StatefulSet